Unity-Technologies/EntityComponentSystemSamples/Docs/entities-components.md

 A class implementing `IComponentData` is a *managed* component type.
 Unlike the unmanaged `IComponentData` structs, these managed components can store any managed objects.

-In general, managed component types should be used only when really needed because, compared to *unmanaged* components, managed components incur some heavy costs:
+In general, managed component types should be used only when really needed because, compared to *unmanaged* components, they incur some heavy costs:

 - Like all managed objects, managed components *cannot* be used in [Burst](https://docs.unity3d.com/Packages/com.unity.burst@latest)-compiled code.
-- Managed objects can only be safely used in [jobs](https://docs.unity3d.com/Manual/JobSystem.html) with some special considerations.
+- Managed objects cannot normally be used safely in [jobs](https://docs.unity3d.com/Manual/JobSystem.html).
-- Managed components are not stored directly in the chunks: instead, all managed components of a world are all stored in one big array, and the chunks store just indexes of this array.
+- Managed components are not stored directly in the chunks: instead, all managed components of a world are all stored in one big array while the chunks merely store indexes of this array.
 - Like all managed objects, creating managed components incurs garbage collection overhead.

 If a managed component type implements `ICloneable`, then any resources it contains can be properly copied when an instance is itself copied.
 Likewise, if a managed component type implements `IDisposable`, then it can properly dispose any resources it may contain when an instance is removed from an entity or the entity is destroyed.
-Example:

 <br>